IBM/TSML.jl/README.md

 ## Installation
 - TSML is part of the Julia package repository
-- TSML is tested to run in Julia 1.0
 - It can be installed from the `julia>` REPL by typing `]` to enter into the `pkg>` REPL mode and run: